BahadorSaket/CHI/README.md

 # Data and Task Based Effectiveness of Basic Visualizations
 This repository contains all material for a crowdsourced study that evaluates the effectiveness of five basic visualization types (Table, Line Chart, Bar Chart, Scatterplot, and Pie Chart) across 10 different visual analysis tasks [1], three different data attributes (Nominal, Ordinal, Numerical), and two different datasets (Cars and Movies).

+###Visualizations used in our experiment
 ![screenshot 2016-10-03 11 21 01](https://cloud.githubusercontent.com/assets/22280917/19043418/0e698c86-895e-11e6-8fb9-5628a6ae0e81.png)

+###Tasks used in our experiment
+####Retrieve Value.
+For this task, we asked participants to identify values of attributes for given data points.
+For example, what is the value of horsepower for the cars?

+####Filter.
+For given concrete conditions on data attribute values, we asked participants to find data points satisfying those conditions.
+For example, which car types have city miles per gallon ranging from 25 to 56?

+####Compute Derived Value.
+For a given set of data points, we asked participants to compute an aggregate value of those data points.
+For example, what is the sum of the budget for the action and the sci-fi movies?

+####Find Extremum.
+For this task, we asked participants to find data points having an extreme value of an data attribute.
+For example, what is the car with highest cylinders?

+####Sort.
+For a given set of data points, we asked participants to rank them according to a specific ordinal metric.
+For example, which of the following options contains the correct sequence of movie genres, if you were to put them in order from largest average gross value to lowest?

+####Determine Range.
+For a given set of data points and an attribute of interest, we asked participants to find the span of values within the set.
+For example, what is the range of car prices?

+####Characterize Distribution.
+For a given set of data points and an attribute of interest, we asked participants to identify the distribution of that attribute values over the set.
+For example, what percentage of the movie genres have a average gross value higher than 10 million?

+####Find Anomalies.
+We asked participants to identify any anomalies within a given set of data points with respect to a given relationship or expectation.
+We crafted these anomalies manually so that, once noticed, it would be straightforward to verify that the observed value was inconsistent with what would normally be present in the data (e.g., movies with zero or negative length would be considered abnormal).
+For example, which genre of movies appear to have abnormal length?

+####Find Clusters.
+For a given a set of data points, we asked participants to find clusters of similar data attribute values.
+For example, how many different genres are shown in the chart below?

+####Find Correlation.
+For a given set of two data attributes, we asked participants to determine if there is a correlation between them.
+To verify the responses to correlate tasks, we computed Pearson’s correlation coefficient (r) to ensure that there was an strong correlation (r ≤ −0.7 or r ≥ 0.7) between the two data attributes.
+For example, is there a strong correlation between average budget and movie rating?

 ## How to use the data and source code in this repository?